htuzel/azmi-bot/README.md

 > **Inspired by Azmi Mengü's vision** about building an agent that takes Jira tickets, writes code, runs tests, deploys, and closes the ticket automatically.

-Azmi Bot is a GitHub Actions-based automation system that orchestrates AI agents (Codex & Claude Code) to transform Jira tickets into production code through a quality-gated, multi-repository workflow.
+Azmi Bot is a GitHub Actions-based automation system that orchestrates AI agents (**Claude Opus 4.5** for planning & **Gemini 3 Pro** for coding/review) to transform Jira tickets into production code through a quality-gated, multi-repository workflow.

 ## ⚡ Quick Start